 Pharaoh ants prefer to nest indoors and can be found nesting in the warm humid areas of your home that are near food sources.
 Pharaoh ants feed on a wide variety of foods including other insects, sweets, oils, and proteins.
 They will nest behind walls, baseboards, in furniture, underneath floors, and behind appliances.

 Are they dangerous?

-Pharaoh ants are considered to be more than just a nuisance because they can carry and transmit serious diseases to people like salmonella and Streptococcus pyogenes are a few examples.
+Pharaoh ants are considered to be more than just a nuisance because they can carry and transmit serious diseases to people, such as salmonella and Streptococcus pyogenes.
 Pharaoh ant infestations are especially dangerous in hospitals because they have the ability to contaminate patients’ wounds.